symfony/symfony-docs/reference/configuration/framework.rst

     The ``jitter`` option was introduced in Symfony 5.2.

 This option adds some randomness to the delay.
-It's useful to avoid sending multiple requests to the server at the exact same time.
+It is useful to avoid sending multiple requests to the server at the exact same time.
 The randomness is calculated as ``delay * jitter``.
 For example: if delay is ``1000ms`` and jitter is ``0.2``, the actual delay will be a number between ``800`` and ``1200`` (1000 +/- 20%).